-MODERN AMERICAN FICTION 550 3 credits Study of significant American short and long fiction from World War I to the present.
+MODERN AMERICAN FICTION Study of significant American short and long fiction from World War I to the present.

-AMERICAN WOMEN POETS 553 3 credits Prerequisites: 111 and 112.
-Study of modern poets' uses and revisions of tradition, women's relationships, conceptions of art and of the artist-as-woman, and the debate between "public" and "private" poetry.
+553 AMERICAN WOMEN POETS Study of modern poets' uses and revisions of tradition, women's relationships, conceptions of art and of the artist-as-woman, and the debate between "public" and "private" poetry.

-THOREAU, EMERSON, AND THEIR CIRCLE A study of work and life of Henry David Thoreau, Ralph Waldo Emerson, and other key figures of the American Renaissance.
+556 THOREAU, EMERSON, AND THEIR CIRCLE A study of work and life of Henry David Thoreau, Ralph Waldo Emerson, and other key figures of the American Renaissance.

-MODERN EUROPEAN FICTION Representative European writers from about 1850 to present, in translation.
+567 MODERN EUROPEAN FICTION 3 credits Representative European writers from about 1850 to present, in translation.
 Focus on fiction of such writers as Zola, Tolstoy, Dostoyevsky, Mann, Proust, Kafka and Solzhenitsyn.

-EROS AND LOVE IN EARLY WESTERN LITERATURE 569 An analysis of sex and love in the western literature from Greco-Roman times to 1800.
+569 EROS AND LOVE IN EARLY WESTERN LITERATURE

+An analysis of sex and love in the western literature from Greco-Roman times to 1800.

 Emphasizes allegorical, satiric, fantastic or realistic uses of sexuality and "romantic" love.

-HISTORY OF ENGLISH LANGUAGE

-Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
-Development of English language, from its beginnings: sources of its vocabulary, its sounds, its rules; semantic change; political and social influences on changes; dialect origins; correctness.
+570 HISTORY OF ENGLISH LANGUAGE Development of English language, from its beginnings: sources of its vocabulary, its sounds, its rules; semantic change; political and social influences on changes; dialect origins; correctness.

-U.S. DIALECTS: BLACK AND WHITE Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
-Study of differ ences in pronunciation, vocabulary and grammar among U.S. language varieties.
+U.S. DIALECTS: BLACK AND WHITE 3 credits Study of differences in pronunciation, vocabulary and grammar among U.S. language varieties.
 Origins, regional and social dimensions are explored.
 Correctness, focusing on black English and Appalachian speech, explored.

-9 credits of syntactic description.
+572 SYNTAX 3 credits Principles of syntactic description.
 Sentence structures are investigated from a variety of languages, with emphasis on English.

-SEMINAR IN TEACHING ESL: THEORY AND METHOD Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
-Theoretical issues in linguistic description and language acquisition as relevant to learning of a second language.
+573 SEMINAR IN TEACHING ESL: THEORY AND METHOD 3 credits Theoretical issues in linguistic description and language acquisition as relevant to learning of a second language.
 Elaboration of principles for the teaching of English as a second language based on research in linguistics, psycholinguistics and second language pedagogy.